 Your test should be running until you get significative results.
 Remember that the confidence value tells you how “trustable” is the fact that one alternative is better than the original.

 With a very low number of visits, you can not trust the results since they can be just due to pure chance.
-Imagine that only two people visit the variation of your tested page and both of them convert (100% conversion rate).
+Imagine that only two people visit the variant of your tested page and both of them convert (100% conversion rate).
 Can you infer from this that everybody that will visit your site will convert?
 Clearly not!
 You need more visitors to see if this is the real trend or not.
-So, first of all, to get a minimum level of confidence in the results, they are not computed until you get at least 10 visits per variation.
+So, first of all, to get a minimum level of confidence in the results, they are not computed until you get at least 10 visits per variant.

 On the other hand, the time that your A/B test should be running depends on the “complexity” of the test.
 The more complex the test is, the longer you will need to run the test to get a statistical sigificance out of your test.
 For instance, if you plan to try 10 different combinations of headlines, you will need to run the test long enough to identify a winning alternative.
 How long you should run the test also depends on your traffic on your traffic website.